huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

 You can find the officially available IP-Adapter checkpoints in [h94/IP-Adapter](https://huggingface.co/h94/IP-Adapter).

-The pipeline was contributed by [okotaku](https://github.com/okotaku).
+IP-Adapter was contributed by [okotaku](https://github.com/okotaku).

 Let's look at an example where we use IP-Adapter with the Stable Diffusion text-to-image pipeline.